GenomicsAotearoa/Workshop-Bash_Scripting_And_HPC_Job_Scheduler/docs/2_AutomaticVariantC.md

     - Detect the single nucleotide variants (SNVs).
     - Filter and report the SNVs in VCF (variant calling format).

-Let's start with creating a new directory as our script working space and copy all the required resources.
+!!! terminal-2 "Let's start with creating a new directory as our script working space and copy all the required resources."

-!!! terminal "script"

     ```bash
     pwd